Chromosome 2

 Chromosome 2 is one of the twenty-three pairs of chromosomes in humans.
 People normally have two copies of this chromosome.
 Chromosome 2 is the second-largest human chromosome, spanning more than 242 million base pairs and representing almost eight percent of the total DNA in human cells.

 Chromosome 2 contains the HOXD homeobox gene cluster.

-Chromosomes
+Fusion

 Humans have only twenty-three pairs of chromosomes, while all other extant members of Hominidae have twenty-four pairs.
 It is believed that Neanderthals and Denisovans had twenty-three pairs.

 Human chromosome 2 is a result of an end-to-end fusion of two ancestral chromosomes.
 The evidence for this includes: